hle80201/hle80201/README.md

 * I am pursuing minors in Data Science, Math and ASL 🤟
 * I enjoy cooking and learning about new food pairings and recipes 🍲
 * I enjoy scoring baseball games and learning more about Sabermetrics ⚾
-* I am a NYMets, Rangers, Knicks and Giants fan 🏈
+* I am a NY Mets, Rangers, Knicks and Giants fan 🏈